 When you hear the words ‘Smart Nation’, you might immediately think ‘coding’ too – but you don’t necessarily have to know how to code.
 With Smart Nation spanning both the private and public sectors, there are really many different types of Smart Nation careers.
 While coding is another useful skill you can always pick up via the many courses – offline and online – that are available, there is also a need for non-coders (or less experienced coders).
 These may be people with the conceptual knowledge to help to translate and communicate technicalities to people with no background at all, or use their knowledge to help tech start-ups grow, or use their knowledge to advise on tech and organisational direction and policy – though their own technical know-how might need some working on.

-There are people working in Smart Nation careers today who do not possess formal academic qualifications in fields such as engineering, computer science and data analytics.
+There are people working in Smart Nation careers today who have not taken any formal academic qualification in fields such as engineering, computer science and data analytics.
 The range is as broad as political science, business and even law.
 So, it is not so much the formal qualification you have but what skills you have – skills which you can learn and develop a real capacity for beyond an academic setting.
 For example, you could find internships in your area of interest, and see how you like it there and how well suited you are for that field.
-Furthermore, even if you want to work only in a technical capacity, there is still a need for you to develop some skillsets that are people-oriented, such as relationship building.
+Furthermore, even if you want to work with programmes and codes, there is still a need for you to develop some skillsets that are people-oriented, such as relationship building.
 At the end of the day, a lot of these qualities and competencies may not be printed on a piece of paper.

-Smart Nation is about using technology that is user-friendly to deliver effective services that improve the lives of people in the nation and that solve real problems that people face.
-This could come in the form of apps.
-Some of these, like Parking.sg and Beeline, were initiatives by GovTech and the government; others have come from the private sector.
+Smart Nation is about using technology that is user-friendly to deliver effective services that improve the life of people in the nation and that solve real problems that people face.
+This could come in the form of apps: some of which, like Parking.sg and Beeline, were initiatives by GovTech and the government; others have come from the private sector.

-Sometimes, in figuring out a problem, machine learning is applied, as an Artificial Intelligence (AI) unit can more quickly pick up on patterns as compared to the mere human brain and eye.
-This helps to establish more useful sets of data, which institutions can then use to build solutions, and increases the overall efficiency of the problem-solving process.
+Sometimes, in figuring out a problem, machine learning is applied as an Artificial Intelligence (AI) unit can more quickly pick up on patterns as compared to the mere human brain and eye.
+This helps to establish more useful sets of data, which institutions can then use to build solutions to, and increases the overall efficiency of the problem-solving process.

-Yet, regulations cannot be rushed because if regulations are too light, then they have no effect; if they are too heavy-handed, then tech and innovation cannot take off.
+Yet, regulations cannot be rushed because if regulations are too light, then there is no effect; if they are too heavy-handed, then tech and innovation cannot take off.
 It is a difficult and delicate balance to achieve a level of regulation that both makes sense and ensures safety, and yet does not hold things back from progressing.
 When an innovation first emerges, however, it is difficult to know, or even predict, how far it will go.
 Shared bikes, for example, were a good function to have for society, but then the littering of shared bikes all over brought into question the readiness of the masses for such freedoms.
-And when such tech and regulations fail, more often than not, the regulators sit at the receiving end of much blame and many complaints—in which case regulators’ future response will understandably tend more toward a conservative and cautious approach than a liberal and open approach.
+And when such tech and regulations fail, more often than not, the regulators sit at the receiving end of much blame and many complaints.
+In which case, their future response will understandably tend more toward a conservative and cautious approach than a liberal and open approach.